MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ## Learning Objectives

 - Learn the basics of developing useful shell scripts.
-- Learn how to use important Linux command to solve commun/routine tasks in bioinformatics.
+- Learn how to use important Linux command on routine tasks in bioinformatics.
 - Learn the basics of parallel and distributed computing environments.
 - Get familiar with basic models for parallel computation, and design of parallel and distributed algorithms.